meirisoda/school_fall2023/PSCL389/EXAM2/Reading Notes.md

 Example: students graduating soon engage in relatively more college-oriented behaviors in their remaining time and reported relatively higher levels of happiness.
 	씨발 나 아니야
 ### Need Satisfaction
-Inducing time scarcity will enhance well-being in part due to an increase in individual's receptivity to the
+Inducing time scarcity will enhance well-being in part due to an increase in individual's receptivity to the positive aspects of one's surroundings.
+#### Hypothesis
+An individual's increased receptivity will in turn facilitate psycholo